About Melanie & the Fellowship to Honor Her Memory

 - Fellowship duration: 12 weeks

 One law student from an ABA-accredited law school will be selected annually to receive the Melanie Kushnir Access to Justice Fellowship.
-The Melanie Kushnir Access to Justice Fellowship selection committee is comprised of members of the Legal Aid Center of Southern Nevada staff, board, and Pro Bono Advisory Council; members of the community working on access to justice issues; and Melanie’s family.
-The fellow is selected based on their demonstrated commitment to public interest law and the capacity to carry on Melanie’s work in assisting those unable to afford the civil legal help they need.
+The fellowship selection committee is comprised of Legal Aid Center staff and members of Melanie’s family.
+The fellow is selected based on their demonstrated commitment to public interest law and the capacity to carry on Melanie's work in assisting those unable to afford the civil legal help they need.

-The fellowship is full-time during the summer and begins in May or at the end of the law school academic year.
-The fellow will receive a $12,000 stipend for their summer work at Legal Aid Center of Southern Nevada.
-While the full-time employment of the fellow will come to a close at the end of summer, the fellowship officially concludes at the end of the year.
+The fellowship is 12 weeks, full-time during the summer beginning in May.
+The fellow receives a $12,000 stipend for their summer work.
+The fellow's full-time employment ends at the close of summer in August, but the fellowship officially concludes at the end of the year.

 The fellow will work as part of the Pro Bono Project, assisting with access to justice projects.
 The fellow will additionally have the opportunity to participate in the following activities: